ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ### MD5 checksum verification

-All samples in the file have been decoded, we can now verify the MD5 sum.
+All samples in the file have been decoded, we can now verify the MD5 checksum.
 All sample values must be interleaved and stored signed, coded little-endian.
 The result of this follows in groups of 12 samples (i.e., 6 interchannel samples) per line.

 ```
 0x8428 B617 7946 3129 5E3A 2722 D445 D128 0B3D B723 EB45 DF28